Maccam91/CAPSTONE/README.md

 # CAPSTONE
 # TableTop Homebrew creation DJANGO App

+#MVP
+Ability for players to signup and have the ability to create documents

+# Stretch goal
+Favorite content

 ## User Stories
 - As a player I would like an app where I can create my own homebrew content